THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 - Anything you want

-Do you need to do all of these things in the morning?
+Do you need to do everything in the morning?

 Once you figured out what success is for you, think about what you need to achieve to get there.